PelmeenidHapukoorega/Solutions-Architect/AZ-900/02-Azure-Architecture/Azure physical infrastructure.md

 Basically region pairs is like backup but instead of the data copy its the replication of the same system just in a different region.
 If one region pair fails another takes over.
 Additionally updates and maintenance are always done 1 region pair at a time, to ensure there is no downtime and risk outage.

+### Sovereign regions

+Azure also has sovereign regions, that are instances of Azure which are isolated from the main instances.
+These are primarily used for compliance or legal purposes.

+### Why does this exist?

+Sovereign regions exist mostly if you need them for compliance or legal purposes

+### What does it do?

+Ensures that all data and operations withing that region are exclusively subject to the legal jurisdiction and governance structures of a specific country or geopolitical area.

+### How does it work?

+It implements strict controls over the physical location, operational management and legal governance of cloud infra.
+Isolating it from foreign jurisdiction while using standard cloud technologies.

+### Summary

+Sovereign regions are used for compliance and legal purposes.
+You need to use one if you deal with highly sensitive data, if its related to national security or financial complience or a specific requirement that your stored data must stay withing your countrys legal control.